The Greatest (Cat Power album): Personnel

-Chart positions
+Commercial performance

 The album debuted at number 34 on the U.S. Billboard 200 chart, selling about 23,000 copies in its first week.
 As of 2009, the album has tallied 125,000 copies in the United States alone, according to Nielsen SoundScan.
 It was awarded a gold certification from the Independent Music Companies Association, which indicated sales of at least 100,000 copies throughout Europe.